ember-learn/ember-blog/source/2019-04-12-the-ember-times-issue-93.md

 ## [How Can We Improve? 💡 Looking Ahead... 👀🚀](https://emberjs.com/ember-community-survey-2019/#how-can-we-improve-ember)

-Of course the community survey highlights and reinforces so many of the aspects we all know and love about Ember.js, the community, the productivity, the stability! ♥️🎉✨ But, the survey also gives us as community members a chance to reflect on things we can do better. 🤔
+Of course the community survey highlights and reinforces so many of the aspects we all know and love about Ember.js, the community, the productivity, the stability! ♥️🎉✨ But, the survey also gives us as community members a chance to reflect on **things we can do better**. 🤔

-Specifically the survey empowers community members, gives us a voice and a chance to comment about [how we feel Ember can improve](https://emberjs.com/ember-community-survey-2019/#how-can-we-improve-ember).
+Specifically the survey **empowers** community members, gives us a voice and a chance to comment about [how we feel Ember can improve](https://emberjs.com/ember-community-survey-2019/#how-can-we-improve-ember).
 Some shout-outs this year include continuing to broaden and diversify opinions, lighter builds and less Ember-specific syntax.

 Also, some of the [excellent talks](https://www.youtube.com/playlist?list=PLE7tQUdRKcyYWLWrHgmWsvzsQBSWCLHYL) we heard at EmberConf in 2019, like [@MelSumner](https://github.com/melsumner)'s amazing talk [Don't Break The Web](https://noti.st/melsumner/Phhimm/dont-break-the-web), highlighted the importance of improving accessibility not just in Ember, but across the web as a whole.

 The results of the survey's [skillset self-appraisal](https://emberjs.com/ember-community-survey-2019/#stack-skills) underscore this point.
 While many survey participants identified themselves as possessing advanced skills in areas like Ember, JavaScript, HTML and CSS, almost 70% of participants self-identified at a beginner level skill regarding Accessible Rich Internet Applications (ARIA).
-So it turns out many of us can improve our skills in building accessible applications, let's seize the opportunity to improve and act on this data! ✨💪✨
+So it turns out many of us can improve our skills in building **accessible applications**, let's seize the opportunity to improve and act on this data! ✨💪✨

-A big, big thank you to all of those who participated in the 2019 Ember Community Survey!
+A big, big **thank you** to all of those who participated in the 2019 Ember Community Survey!
 With your participation the survey provides all of us with a platform for discussion and ideas and is a truly important part of how we can all help move Ember.js forward in 2019 and beyond! 🚀🚀🚀

 ---